ConorM2710/tic-tac-toe/README.md

      - [x] The game will announce the winner
      - [x] The game will announce if it is a tie due to all the 9 spaces being filled without a winner

+### Future features

+* add the option to make it a user vs user game instead of just a user vs computer game
+* Allow the players decide which symbol they would like to be, `X` or `O`

+## Data Model

+Whilst typing up this README.md before submission, I unfortunately realised that my project was missing a class data model, as I understand that this is stated as part of the pass criteria I will accept the result given by the assessment team.

+## Testing

+* I have given the console invalid data such as the same number twice or a numbe that is too large
+* I have tested that the game works as expected on the Code Institute heroku terminal and on my local terminal
+* I have been trying to source a valid python online validator as the link to the validator we have been given brings you to a goDaddy domain [Here is the link that should bring me to the PEP8 validator](http://pep8online.com/)